Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: WGC versus Discharges

-Furthermore, since the membrane charge and tension are distributed quantities, we require that they do not exceed the cutoff scale, ${\cal Q}_i \le {\cal M}_{\tt UV}^2$ and ${\cal T}_i \le {\cal M}_{\tt UV}^3$, so that they can be reliably included in the sub-cutoff effective description based on the low energy actions which we deploy here.
-In fact, these bounds are redundant: the electric WGC bound in (\ref{allbounds}) follows from the magnetic WGC bound and ${\cal T}_i \le {\cal M}_{\tt UV}^3$.
+Furthermore, since the membrane charge and tension are distributed quantities, we should require that they are below the cutoff scale, ${\cal Q}_i < {\cal M}_{\tt UV}^2$ and ${\cal T}_i < {\cal M}_{\tt UV}^3$, so that they can be reliably included in the sub-cutoff effective description based on the low energy actions which we deploy here.
+In fact, these bounds are redundant: the electric WGC bound in (\ref{allbounds}) follows from the magnetic WGC bound and ${\cal T}_i < {\cal M}_{\tt UV}^3$.
 However we will retain the electric WGC bound for convenience with calculations below.
 We note that all of these inequalities can be satisfied simultaneously for some ${\cal M}_{\tt UV} \la \mpl$.
 On the other hand, model building `economics' suggests that ${\cal M}_{\tt UV}$ is to be looked for not too far below $\mpl$ in order to be able to use as few fluxes as possible \cite{Bousso:2000xa}.
+Add to this the argument of the previous section about the existence of the ``boiling" stage, which further reaffirms this expectation.